 Routing for wireless mesh networks and WSNs have been studied extensively in the literature.
-Multipath routing protocols (e.g., [11]-[15]) are proposed to enhance reliability by providing a few either node-disjoint or link-disjoint paths between source and destination.
-There also exist RPL based multipath routing protocols (e.g., [16]-[20], which are designed to balance the traffic load and energy consumption among nodes in the network.
+CTP is a routing protocol that computes anycast routes to a single or a small number of designated sinks in a wireless sensor networkt [7].
+CTP has been used in research, teaching, and in commercial products.
+Experiences with CTP has also informed the design of RPL [8].
+However, both CTP and RPL are tree-based routing protocols and cannot generate graph routes which are specified in WirelessHART to achieve high reliability.
+Thus, they are not suitable for those mission-critical industrial applications, where packet lost must become an exception.
+In contrast, multipath routing protocols (e.g., [11]-[15]) are proposed to enhance reliability by providing a few either node-disjoint or link-disjoint paths between source and destination.
+There also exist RPL based multipath routing protocols (e.g, [16]-[20], which are designed to balance the traffic load and energy consumption among nodes in the network.
 Comparing to these protocols, the graph routing specified in WirelessHART is designed to achieve high reliability by providing a high degree of routing redundancy to the TSCH networks.
 Its real-world deployments during the last decade have demonstrated the feasibility of achieving reliable low-power wireless communication in industrial facilities.
-Han et al. [21] and Wu et al. [22] proposed to generate graph routes in a centralized fashion, while Modekurthy et al. developed a protocol that generates graph routes distributedly based on the Bellman-Ford Algorithm [23].
-In this paper, we develop the distributed graph routing protocol by extending the widely used RPL, integrate it with an autonomous scheduling approach, and demonstrate their performance when encountering network dynamics through extensive experiments on two physical testbeds.
+Han et al. [21] and Wu et al. [22] developed two algorithms to generate graph routes in a centralized fashion, while Modekurthy et al. proposed to use the Bellman-Ford algorithm to generate the graph routes [23] in a distributed fashion.
+Comparing to these efforts, we developed the first RPL-based distributed routing protocol that generates and operates with graph routes.
+More important, we developed two transmission scheduling approaches, which run on top of our proposed routing protocol, providing a complete networking solution.